My Tips on How To Dress For Your Maternity Photo Session

 - A dress or skirt that flares out starting just above the belly.
 You don’t want it to be tight underneath the belly.
 I know there are a lot of dresses like that, and maybe this is a personal preference, but I love a flowy skirt that allows lots of movement.
 I think it looks more flattering and it also gives you something to play with/swish around.

 - Length should be to the floor.
-Not too much longer than that because you don’t want to trip on it.
-And it’s okay if it’s slightly shorter if you want to show off your shoes.
-But typically a floor length dress is most flattering.
+Not too much longer than that because you don’t want to trip on it (unless you plan an epic, long dress for just a small portion of the session).
+And it’s okay if it’s midi-length if you want to show off your shoes.
+But typically a floor length dress looks more romantic and flowy.

 What Color Should You Wear?

 You can’t go wrong with solid colors, and dresses with some texture (like maybe some lace or crepe fabrics).
-That would be my top choice.
-But patterns can be great, too!
+But patterns can be great for maternity photos, too!
 You just want to select the right one.
-If you select a pattern that is too tiny, it can be too busy and really distract.
-But you can also select patterns that are too big, which isn’t all that flattering.
-Medium sized patterns are what you’re going to shoot for here.
+If you select a pattern that is too tiny, it can be too busy and really distracting, especially if there are two contrasting colors (like black against white).
+But you also don’t want to select patterns that are too big, which isn’t all that flattering.
+Medium-sized patterns are what you’re going to shoot for here.
+You also want to make sure that the contrast between the colors in the pattern and the color of the dress isn’t too much.
+For example, a dark navy pattern on a white dress would be too much contrast.
+But a cream-colored pattern against a dusty rose-colored dress would be subtle and beautiful.

 Dress for the Season

 When deciding what your partner will wear, you want to coordinate but not match.
 If your colors are the same, you will blend into each other and it will be hard to see the separation.
-Same goes for anyone in your family, we don’t want anyone blending into each other.
-You can search Pinterest for complimentary colors or to get ideas.
-I also have a what to wear guide on my website or just message me for help! 🙂
+The same goes for anyone in your family, we don’t want anyone blending into each other.
+Put your partner and/or kids in complementary colors.
+You can search Pinterest for complementary colors or get ideas.
+I also have a what to wear guide on my website or just message me for help if you’ve booked a maternity session with me! 🙂

 Bring an Extra Maternity Outfit

-Bringing another outfit to your maternity session is a great idea and give you some variety.
+Bringing another outfit to your maternity session is a great idea and gives you some variety.
 I can bring my changing tent so changing on location is quick and easy.
 Sometimes the extra outfit is just a lacy cardigan over underwear so we can really emphasize your beautiful belly.
-Or maybe you want some casual photos in your overalls.
+Or maybe you want some casual photos in your overalls or a crop top with jeans.
 Possibly you just want two different dresses.
-Whatever your style is, just let me know ahead of time so we can decide when the best time to wear it is, in the beginning or at the end of the session.
+Whatever your style is, just let me know ahead of time so we can decide when the best time to wear it is, at the beginning, or at the end of the session.
 I can help you brainstorm and I might have something in my client closet that you would love to use!

 Where to Shop for Maternity Dresses